MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 order by ratio desc;
 ```

-### I found a problematic operator!
-How do I find where it came from?
+### I found a problematic operator.
+Where did it come from?

 Look up the operator in `mz_dataflow_operator_addresses`.
 If an operator has
 value `x` in slot `n`, then it is part of the `x` subregion of the region